uchicago-cs/chiventure/docs/wdl.md

 #### A WDL file is a YAML file that has at least the three file objects: Game, Room, Item.

-### Refer to Action Management's file: src/action_management/include/actionmanagement.h on the actions/dev branch for a list of approved actions in a game

 ## GAME:

 ##### The Game Object must contain the following attributes: